 To make polenta at home, use medium or coarse-ground cornmeal.
 Some brands sell cornmeal listed as “polenta” to make selection easier.
 You can also use quick-cooking or prepared polenta that is sold in a tube-shaped package.
 Flavor and consistency will differ between the different options.
 Homemade polenta cooked slowly with constant stirring will create a creamy porridge.
 Packaged polenta will hold together and be more like a firm loaf.

-For the most nutritious polenta, use stone-ground cornmeal or cornmeal that is fortified with iron and other micronutrients.
+For the most nutritious polenta, use stone-ground cornmeal or cornmeal that is and other micronutrients.
 Stone-ground cornmeal retains some of the corn’s hull and germ, which makes it more nutritious.
 Avoid cornmeal that has been "de-germed" because it means that the germ has been removed and it’s no longer a whole grain.

 One recent study in the Journal of Animal Science suggests making polenta with milk or cheese to add protein and iron.
 You’ll also get vitamins A, B, D, and K.